islaytitans/alien/docs/src/GM/README.md

   - Cannot perform actions only crawl and mumble
   - Roll for Critical Injury
   - Further damage causes another critical injury
-- Recover
+- Recovery
-  - When not broken recover one point of health per Turn
+  - When not broken regain one point of health per Turn of rest
   - When broken and on your own you regain 1 point of Health after one Turn
+    - If recover one Health by yourself you can try to treat yourself with Medical Aid (-2 mod)
 - Medical Aid
+  - Medical Aid can only be used if you are broken or have a critical injury
   - Medical Aid can be used to regain health - regaining Health equal to the successes
-  - Medical Aid can only be used if you are broken or have a critical injury
   - You can recover all Health Points but still have a critical injury
-  - If you are broken and have a critical injury two Medical Aid rolls are required
+  - If you are broken and have a critical injury two Medical Aid rolls are required - one doesn't cure both

 ### Critical Injury and Death